-Triangulum Galaxy, also known as M33 or the Pinwheel Galaxy, is located roughly three million light years from Earth in the constellation Triangulum.
+Triangulum Galaxy, also known as M33, is located roughly three million light years from Earth in the constellation Triangulum.
 Astrophotographer Amir Hossein Abolfath took this photo in Aug.
 2012 from his home country of Iran.

 Credit: Amir Hossein Abolfath